seriesatul/seriesatul/README.md

 ## 🧠 About Me

-I’m a **B.Tech CSE** student passionate about building software that fuses **creativity, intelligence, and emotion**.
-From hackathons to side projects, I love exploring how AI can make software feel *alive.*
+I’m an aspiring **Agentic AI Engineer and Full-Stack Developer** driven by curiosity to build systems that think, act, and evolve.
+My goal is to bring autonomy, logic, and creativity together — crafting applications that go beyond static responses.

 - 🎓 Pursuing **B.Tech in Computer Science** from **AKTU (India)**
-- 💼 Ex-Intern at **Bluestocks** and **CodeSalpha**
+- 💼 Ex-Intern at **Bluestock Technologies** and **Intern Intelligence**
-- ⚙️ Specializing in **MERN Stack**, **AI/ML**, and **interactive assistants**
+- ⚙️ Experienced in **MERN**, **Python**, **LangChain**, and **automation agents**
-- 💬 Ask me about: **React, Node.js, TensorFlow, OpenAI APIs**
+- 💬 Ask me about: **React, Django, Generative AI, Agentic Systems**
+- 🌱 Currently building the next-gen Agentic frameworks that automate research and decision-making
-- 🎵 Fun fact: I code better with lo-fi beats and existential thoughts 😆
+- 🎧 Fun fact: I debug best with coffee and cinematic background music ☕

 <details>
   <summary>🌈 A bit more...</summary>

-  - 🧩 I enjoy solving complex problems elegantly.
+  - 🧩 I enjoy architecting AI systems that can take initiative.
-  - 🧠 I’m constantly experimenting with ML models & automation tools.
-  - 🎯 My philosophy: *“Code.
-Build.
-Break.
-Learn.
-Repeat.”*
+  - 🧠 Exploring multi-agent coordination and data-driven planning.
+  - 🎯 Motto: *"Autonomy isn’t the future of code — it’s the next language of intelligence."*
 </details>

 ---